 Because your liver is already under serious pressure to deal with the infection and the antibiotics, you do not want to overwhelm it with alcohol.

 Support your vaginal and bladder flora

-Studies show that if you take probiotics while taking the antibiotics your beneficial flora will recover to it’s normal state faster and you are less likely to develop yeast infection.
+Studies show that if you take probiotics while taking the antibiotics your beneficial flora will recover to its normal state faster and you are less likely to develop an yeast infection.